Blue Cross and Blue Shield of Oklahoma is the best health insurance company in Oklahoma. Silver plans start at $485 per month before discounts.

 It's free, simple and secure.

 • Blue Cross Blue Shield and CommunityCare have the best-rated plans in Oklahoma, each with 3 out of 5 stars from HealthCare.gov.
-Both companies got a perfect 5 out of 5-star rating on member experience, but a low-2-out-of-5-star score on medical care quality.
-BCBS scored slightly higher than Community Care on plan management.
+Both companies got a perfect 5-out-of-5-star rating on member experience, but a low-2-out-of-5-star score on medical care quality.

 • UnitedHealthcare has a strong reputation for customer satisfaction.
-However, the company is too new to the Oklahoma market to have a HealthCare.gov star rating.
+However, the company is too new to the Oklahoma market to be rated by HealthCare.gov.

 How much is health insurance in Oklahoma per month?

-Health insurance in Oklahoma costs an average of $57 per month after discounts or $596 per month without discounts.
+Health insurance in Oklahoma costs an average of $603 per month or $57 per month after discounts.

 Cost of health insurance in Oklahoma by age and coverage level

-• Rates rise sharply as you enter middle age.
+• Silver plans actually cost slightly more than Gold plans in Oklahoma, on average.
+That's because you can qualify for extra discounts, called cost-sharing reductions (CSRs), with Silver plans.
+Rates rise sharply as you enter middle age.
 In Oklahoma, a 60-year-old typically pays more than twice as much as a 40-year-old for the same level of coverage.

 Save on Oklahoma health insurance with discounts